mathewlowry/myhub-gpt/AI4Communities on the Fediverse 1.md

 (caption) *Different Fediverse communities offering users different experiences, including AI services sourced from multiple AI marketplaces and individual suppliers.*

-## AI Services

-**The main [[AI4Communities post]] summarises various categories of AI service within these ecosystems, so this section examines how the various categories would look in the Fediverse.**

-### Content discovery services

-These services could augment the Fediverse offering enormously, *if* the protocol supports it, as on the Fediverse you only get three reverse chronological feeds:

-* from everyone you follow;
-* from everyone in your village (*local feed*);
-* from everyone followed by at least one person in your village.

-None of these feeds include content from villages which your village does not federate with, which is a feature, not a bug (although it could limit the effectiveness of AI-supported content discovery).

-With AI4Communities, however, each instance could access AIs which proactively pull in and surface content from across the Fediverse (excluding un-federated servers) of collective interest to the village's inhabitants.

-Because that AI would be trained on the inhabitants' interests, it should be an interesting feed.
-And if your tastes don’t match the village’s, move to another village.
-Balancing an individual’s feed parameters with the village’s content moderation rulebook should be a fun problem to tackle, but far from insuperable, as each village can find its own balance.
-Which brings me to…

-### Content moderation and Governance services

-The current draft of these services in the [[AI4Communities post]] is very Fediverse-oriented, referring constantly to "the village's inhabitants", where village maps more or less perfectly to Fediverse instance, so there's not much to add here, beyond:

-* in the Fediverse, the above content discovery and moderation services are in a sense two sides of the same coin: while the above content discovery AI services would pull in useful content from across the Fediverse into the instance, they would probably work alongside *externally*-facing content moderation services to keep unwanted content out, thus helping reduce the instances' need to push the nuclear "defederate" button.
-* content moderation AI services *per se* would therefore operate within the instance, as described in [[AI4Communities post]]: improving the discussions and collaborations within the instance's local feed.
-* as the local feeds is composed of the community's authored content, this is also where these AI services would find a lot of their training data.

-### Centaur services

 ## Known Unknowns

 What I don't know yet: